Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 PREGNANCY AND ENDOMETRIAL CANCER

 Although cancer is more common in postmenopausal women, it can develop in younger women.
 A woman with endometrial cancer who would like to have a child in the future should discuss treatment options with her doctor.
-(See "Patient information: Endometrial cancer treatment after surgery (Beyond the Basics)", section on 'Endometrial cancer in the young woman'.)
+(See "Patient education: Endometrial cancer treatment after surgery (Beyond the Basics)", section on 'Endometrial cancer in the young woman'.)

 WHERE TO GET MORE INFORMATION